When we talk about NatraTex, we often refer to it as a surface course. But what does that mean exactly?

 What are surface courses made of?

 A surface course is typically composed of asphalt.
-Asphalt is made by mixing aggregates such as sand, gravel or crushed rock with binder and filler.
+Asphalt is an industrial material made by mixing aggregates such as sand, gravel or crushed rock with binder and filler.
 Bitumen is most used as the binder in the formation of asphalt.

-There are a wide range of asphalt types that can be utilised as a surface course.
+There are a wide range of potential surface types that can be utilised as a surface course.
 These include hot rolled asphalt, asphalt concrete, soft asphalt, porous asphalt and NatraTex– to name just a few.

 NatraTex As A Surface Course